pivotal-mea-pa/qnb-workshop/azure-workshop/demos/create-bosh-release.en.md

     $ mkdir sample_app
     $ cd sample_app/

-Using your favorite editor, create the `app`, add the source code for the script, and make it executable
+Using your favorite editor, create the `app`, add the source code for the script.

     #!/bin/bash
     while true